otaltan/Scan2ClipBoard/README.md

 ## Installation

 1. Download the apk file [here](https://github.com/otaltan/Scan2ClipBoard/releases).
+If you don't know how to install apps from unknown sources click [here](https://www.maketecheasier.com/install-apps-from-unknown-sources-android/).
 2. Install it.
 3. Try it.
 4. Give me feedback.